mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 is available in **mapping** folder of this repository.
 Each node in the ISIC Rev 4 graph is instance of a **skos:Concept**.
-The [SCHAL](https://github.com/TopQuadrant/shacl) engine is used to validate ISIC Rev 4 graph using SKOS shapes using the following command
+The [SCHAL](https://github.com/TopQuadrant/shacl) engine is used to validate ISIC Rev 4 graph against SKOS shapes using the following command

 ```
 ./shaclvalidate.sh -datafile isic4_data.ttl -shapesfile skos.shapes.ttl